-The Smart Node application has several interfaces for real sensors, ranging from radio frequency to cable protocols.
+The Smart Node application has several interfaces for real sensors, the physical connections range from radio frequency to cabled protocols.
 By testing this model with simulated scenarios, we assume no interference or noise of any type can cause disturbance in the sampling frequency.
 In a real case scenario, a sensor could enter in an idle state for a variety of reasons.
 In that case, data would not be transmitted at all, causing the transmission of data to the Cloud to be postponed for undefined time, waiting for the Network Level node burst depending on the idle sensor.
 For simplification, we assume a sensor never enters an idle state.
-Also, it is assumed that the time that takes to treat one collection of data will increase linearly for more than one collection, as mentioned for $T(f_j)$ when introducing Equation 7.
+Also, it is assumed that the time that takes to treat one sample of data will increase linearly for more than one sample, as mentioned for $T(f_j)$ when introducing Equation (7).